rayai-labs/raybox/README.md

 # Raybox

-AI Sandbox orchestration with Ray.
-Raybox gives AI Agents secure sandboxes to execute artibitrary code, use I/O, access the internet, or use terminal commands.
+Raybox gives AI Agents secure sandboxes (access to a computer) in the cloud to execute artibitrary code, use I/O, access the internet, or use terminal commands.